Pacer International

-Pacer International, also known as Pacer Stacktrain stylized as PACER STACKTRAIN, is the former name of a major North American provider of intermodal services, now owned by XPO Logistics (NYSE: XPO).
-The business is an asset-light transportation logistics provider, which markets its services under the brand XPO Logistics.
-In Mexico, services are provided under the brand Pacer, An XPO Logistics Company.
+Pacer International, also known as Pacer Stacktrain, is the former name of a major North American provider of intermodal services, was owned by XPO, Inc. (NYSE: XPO) which later sold it in 2022 to STG Logistics.

-With the acquisition of Pacer International on March 31, 2014, XPO Logistics became the third largest provider of intermodal services in North America and the largest provider of cross-border Mexico intermodal.
+With the acquisition of Pacer International on March 31, 2014, XPO, Inc. became the third largest provider of intermodal services in North America and the largest provider of cross-border Mexico intermodal.
 The business facilitates one of the most comprehensive double-stack intermodal networks in North America, with access to more than 60,000 mi of rail routes and a nationwide relationships with independent truck drayage carriers.

-The former Pacer operations have been integrated into the XPO Logistics service offering, which includes truck brokerage, intermodal, ground and air expedite, last mile logistics, contract logistics, freight forwarding, less-than-truckload brokerage and managed transportation.
+The former Pacer operations have been integrated into the XPO, Inc. service offering, which includes truck brokerage, intermodal, ground and air expedite, last mile logistics, contract logistics, freight forwarding, less-than-truckload brokerage and managed transportation.